 Perennial pasture management systems for soil carbon stocks in cereal zones supported by Upper North Farming Systems, through funding from the Australian Government and CSIRO, Eyre Peninsula Natural Resources Management Board and Rural Solutions SA (project code AOTGR1-0044).

-Projects have included input and investment from Department for Environment, Water and Natural Resources (DEWNR), Grains Research and Development Corporation (GRDC), Goyder Institute for Water Research, farming systems groups, the Agricultural Bureau of South Australia, Landcare groups, various regional Natural Resource Management Boards, and the Australian Government.
+Projects have included input and investment from Department for Environment and Water (DEW), Grains Research and Development Corporation (GRDC), Goyder Institute for Water Research, farming systems groups, the Agricultural Bureau of South Australia, Landcare groups, various regional Natural Resource Management Boards, and the Australian Government.